On this page:

 - Axicabtagene ciloleucel (YescartaTM) is FDA approved for the treatment of adult patients with relapsed or refractory large B-cell lymphoma after two or more lines of systemic therapy, including diffuse large B-cell lymphoma (DLBCL) not otherwise specified, primary mediastinal large B-cell lymphoma, high-grade B-cell lymphoma, and DLBCL arising from follicular lymphoma.
+Yescarta is also indicated for the treatment of adult patients with relapsed or refractory follicular lymphoma (FL) after two or more lines of systemic therapy.
 Yescarta is not indicated for the treatment of patients with primary central nervous system lymphoma.
 It is a CD19-directed genetically modified autologous T cell immunotherapy.
 You can read more about this drug here.

 - Brexucabtagene autoleucel (Tecartus®) is FDA approved for for the treatment of adult patients with relapsed or refractory mantle cell lymphoma (MCL).